-Probiotics found to reduce hepatic encephalopathyApril 25th, 2013 in Diseases, Conditions, Syndromes /
+Probiotics found to reduce hepatic encephalopathyApril 25, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Probiotics could emerge as a treatment plan to manage hepatic encephalopathy (HE) therapy after a new study announced at the International Liver Congress 2013 found they significantly reduced development of the notoriously difficult-to-treat disease.

 The study analysed the efficacy of probiotics in preventing the development of HE in 160 cirrhotic patients over a period of approximately nine months and found significant improvements in reducing patients' arterial ammonia levels after three months of treatment with probiotics.

 Ammonia, produced by gut bacteria, is thought to be one of the main mediators of cerebral dysfunction in HE.
 Probiotics work by enriching the gut flora with a non-urease producing microorganisms, which decrease ammonia production.
 Probiotics are live microorganisms (mostly bacteria) that produce a health benefit on the host when administered in adequate amounts.